What is it like in Tshepisong and Slovoville?

 Mine dumps being "re-mined" surround the area, and when the wind blows the air is thick with dust.
 Trees are few and far between, and in winter the town is surrounded with dry grass strewn with rubbish.
 Dead dogs lie on the side of the road for months.
 I am not surprised that the rats in the area are large and well-fed.

-Before starting work in the centres, teachers were carefully observed for a day or more, so that they could be properly assessed, and the findings have been written up.
-This observation will be repeated every six months, to track the changes.
+Before starting work in the centres, teachers were carefully observed for a day or more, so that progress could be properly assessed.
+Those centres were then "made over", to ensure basic health, safety, play and educational requirements were met.